 Running is the most accessible aerobic sport on earth.
 It is also where many adults pick up their first overuse injury.
 The reason is simple.
 New runners do too much, too fast, with too little recovery.
 The body adapts faster on the cardiovascular side than on the joint and tendon side, which lures you into overdoing it.

 This protocol is built to keep you running for years.
 The first twelve weeks are slow, short, and frequent.
 The reward comes in month four when nothing hurts and you can finally push.
+Most new runners who get hurt do so because their lungs felt fine while their tendons quietly complained.
+This protocol respects the slower tissue.

 The Full Protocol